erizov/Professor/semester_1/lecture_06_advanced_trees/b_tree/README.md

 ### Comprehension

 1. Can you explain how B Tree works in your own words?
-2. What is the key insight or technique that makes B Tree efficient?
+2. What is the key insight or technique that makes B Tree streamlined?

 ### Analysis